D0-0K/D0-0K/README.md

 ⬩ If you have any questions, feel free to contact!

-  Currently working on pebble watchfaces and adwaitapod
+  Currently learning GTK and producing new iPod projects